jlprince21/card_catalog/README.md

 # License

 License is MIT.
-See LICENSE.
+See LICENSE file.